DevRel-Foundation/.github/profile/README.md

 ## Resources

+* [Persona Library][persona]: DRF project that collects resources related to the development of personas.
+A persona represents the type of user that may engage with a product, service, project, or organization.
+* [Tools Catalog][tools]: DRF project that collects software and tools used by Developer Relations professionals.
 * [dev-rel.org](https://dev-rel.org): Official website for the Developer Relations Foundation.
 * [Charter][charter]: Official charter document for the Developer Relations Foundation.
 * [Code of Conduct][Code of Conduct]: Standards and guidelines for contributing to the Developer Relations Foundation.